samuelmcdermott/CS9090TextClassificationClusteringTopicModels/README.md

 by Samuel McDermott (u1466355)

 ##Start here
 This repository contains a selection of R functions that allow text classification, clustering and topic models.
 It was designed for the Reuters-21578, although may be open enough to support other datasets.
+(Its probably easier to source all the files in this project to make sure all the interconnected-ness works)

 ##Preprocessing
 The Reuters-21578 dataset contains a set of 21578 documents.
 Each document has been manually labelled (binary classification), has a document title and document text.